Mikhail-Nady099/Pass2Formation/README.md

 The repository includes Jupyter notebooks for model training, fine-tuning, evaluation, and result generation, along with figures from the paper.

-For the full details, see the paper PDF in the root directory: [Pass2Formation MITSloanFullPaper.pdf](Pass2Formation).
+For the full details, see the paper PDF in the root directory: (`Pass2Formation MITSloanFullPaper.pdf`).

 ## Repository Structure